Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 Before you begin

-Before running Terraform, you need to setup a few things.
-The good news is, once complete, you’ll never have to do it again.
+Before running Terraform, you need to set up a few things.
+The good news is that you’ll never have to do it again once complete.

 Buy a domain